Open-GD/OpenGD/README.md

 ## Linux specific notify

-**Also one thing that should be mentioned here.** After pull request for header optimization (removed all unused stuff from the code) **Linux support was entirely broken.** For anyone, who want to build OpenGD under this platform, please use `no-header-optimization` branch, where all related to HDO changes were reverted.
+**Also one thing that should be mentioned here.** After pull request for header optimization (removed all unused stuff from the code) being merged to `main` branch, **Linux support was entirely broken.** For anyone, who want to build OpenGD under this platform, please use `no-header-optimization` branch, where all related to HDO changes were reverted.

 <!-- LICENSE -->